lbryio/lbry.com/content/faq/privacy-and-data.md

 For a maximally private experience, you should also use a Virtual Private Network (VPN) to protect your IP address.
 This will allow you to use features like retrieving content data, publishing, purchasing, tipping, and other transactions anonymously.
 Depending on VPN features and network configuration, hosting data currently may not be possible, but this is an area of active development.

-Note that if using LBRY anonymously or privately you are not eligible for [lbry.tv rewards](https://lbry.com/faq/rewards).
+Note that if using LBRY anonymously or privately you are not eligible for [odysee.com rewards](https://lbry.com/faq/rewards).

 ## Where is the account and analytics data stored?
 LBRY stores collected data on its own secured databases and ensures only authorized employees have access to this data.
 Google Analytics data is anonymized and protected by Google.
 We are soon moving away from GA completely - only the Android app has it enabled.